Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Experiments

 \subsection{Industrial Application}

-We conduct another downstream task using node classification in a real-world industrial application of financial risk management on Industrial, where we predict whether a node is involved in fraudulent activity.
-We employ DyGFormer as the backbone, and other details can be seen in Sec. \ref{app_sec:settings} of the Appendix.
-Our proposed method achieves the best performance as shown in Fig. \ref{fig:industrial}, indicating that the learned representations of {\model} are also effective for the node classification task.
-This further validates {\model}'s applicability and practicality in real-world industrial scenarios.
+We conduct another downstream task using node classification in a real-world industrial application of financial risk management on Industrial, where we predict whether nodes are involved in fraudulent activities.
+DyGFormer \cite{dygformer} is used as the backbone, and details can be seen in Sec.~\ref{app_sec:settings} of the Appendix. \nips{{\model} achieves the best performance as shown in Fig. \ref{fig:industrial}, indicating that the learned representations of {\model} are also effective for node-level tasks. {\model}'s success on Industrial demonstrates its \textit{scalability} for large industrial-scale TTAGs.
+We will also provide scalability clarification in Sec.~\ref{app_sec:cost}.}